-If you're planning to retire due to a disability, you will pay the premiums listed on page 73, depending on whether you cover yourself only or any dependents.
+If you're planning to retire due to a disability, you will pay the applicable premiums, depending on whether you cover yourself only or any dependents.

 Already retired due to a disability?

 Premiums are determined by the TRS retiree or surviving spouse's Medicare eligibility, regardless of the Medicare status of their dependents.
 For example, if you are the TRS retiree and you're not yet eligible for Medicare and you cover your spouse who is eligible for Medicare, you would pay \$689 per month because you, the retiree, are not yet eligible for Medicare.